demon-36/fileWatcher/README.md

-# logWatcher
+# fileWatcher
-A watcher to detect updates in log file
+A watcher to detect updates in file